kubescape/kubescape/docs/STREAMING_IMPLEMENTATION.md

 - Channel operations
 - Batch management

-The streaming approach may be slightly slower due to the overhead of managing batches, but the memory savings are significant for large clusters.
+The streaming approach may be slightly slower due to the overhead of managing batches, but the API-server LIST savings are significant for large clusters.

 ## Usage